andrew/ultimate-awesome/README.md

 - [awesome-web-visualizations](https://github.com/bartolomej/awesome-web-visualizations) - A curated list of cool visualization on the web 👁️.
 - [awesome-nsfw-ai-list](https://github.com/bestailist/awesome-nsfw-ai-list) - A curated list of NSFW AI tools and resources, including AI girlfriend and other NSFW artificial intelligence applications.
 This list aims to provide an overview of cutting-edge NSFW AI technologies for developers, researchers, and enthusiasts interested in this emerging field.
 - [awesome-edge-computing](https://github.com/bitoceango/awesome-edge-computing) - Awesome-edge-computing，边缘计算各种资料汇总，相关技术资料汇总.
-- [awesome-germany](https://github.com/bundestag/awesome-germany) - Fiscal financed public projects and or relevant for the citizen.
 - [awesome-open-banking](https://github.com/caracreative/awesome-open-banking) - A collection of awesome Open Banking APIs.
 - [awesome-puppeteer-zh](https://github.com/chinanf-boy/awesome-puppeteer-zh) - 🇨🇳翻译: <awesome-puppeteer> Puppeteer 资源的精选列表 ❤️ 校对 ✅.
 - [awesome-env](https://github.com/claui/awesome-env) - Curated list of awesome version managers in the style of chruby, rbenv and rvm.